named-data/NLSR/docs/index.rst

 calculates the routing table using link-state or hyperbolic routing and produces multiple faces for each reachable name prefix in a single authoritative domain.
 NLSR will continue to evolve over time to include neighbor discovery and to become a full fledged inter-domain routing protocol for NDN.
-The project design is presented in full detail in the `NLSR Paper`_.
+The protocol design is presented in full detail in the `NLSR Paper`_.

 NLSR Documentation